Budget Galaxy

 About Budget Galaxy

-- Central government: HM Treasury OSCAR II, covering approximately 55 departments, executive agencies and bodies.
+- HM Treasury OSCAR II: ~55 departments, executive agencies and bodies.
 The 2023 OSCAR edition was reprocessed to correct a £114B NHS artifact that would otherwise double-count health spending.
+Same n/a-trust artifact also removed for 2020-2022.

 - NHS: trust-level operating cost breakdowns for 206 provider trusts (118 acute, 45 mental health, 18 community, 15 specialist, 10 ambulance), with workforce and cost-type metadata where published.
 NHS commissioner (ICB) and provider (trust) values are netted against each other to avoid double-counting.